findthefunction/goldendwarf/README.md

     - FB Prophet: Using the Facebook's FBProphet machine learning library to forecast crypto price movement real-time.
     - Bi-Directional RNN: Training our own bi-directional recurrent neural network for even greater improvements in accuracy (currently in production).

-- NLP (Natural Language Processing - see [NLP_analysis folder](https://github.com/findthefunction/goldendwarf/tree/main/NLP_analysis) and [NLP Wordcloud folder](https://github.com/findthefunction/goldendwarf/tree/main/NLP%20Wordcloud) for code):
+- Natural Language Processing (See the [NLP_analysis folder](https://github.com/findthefunction/goldendwarf/tree/main/NLP_analysis) and [NLP Wordcloud folder](https://github.com/findthefunction/goldendwarf/tree/main/NLP%20Wordcloud) for code):
-    - Scraping and analyzing most relevant twitter data to develop a cryptocurrency social sentiment score in real-time.
+    - Scraping and analyzing relevant twitter data to develop a cryptocurrency social sentiment score in real-time.

 ### Data & Data Storage
 - Data scraped using the following APIs:
     -  Binanace API
     -  Tweepy Library (Twitter API)
 - Database
-    - MongoDB for data storage (for referencing as well as retrieving relevant tables for the interactive dashboard)
+    - MongoDB for data storage (for future referencing and retrieving relevant tables for the interactive dashboard)

 ## Dashboard
 - Check out our [Demo Video](https://www.youtube.com/watch?v=7wdJV34Jdxc&t=2s) to see how the interactive dashboard operates.
-- Created using Streamlit, displaying price forecasting and social sentiment scores of selected coins.
+- Created using Streamlit and Plotly, the interactive dashboard displays price forecasting of selected coins and social sentiment scores of the cryptocurrency market in real-time.
 - Code can be referenced in the [Dashboard folder](https://github.com/findthefunction/goldendwarf/tree/main/Dashboard).

 ## Google Slides